Coot Refinement Best Practices

 Set Immediate Replacement Mode for Scripting

-ALWAYS call this before any refinement operations in scripts:
+ALWAYS call these two before any refinement operations in scripts:

 coot.set_refinement_immediate_replacement(1)